 Handford Lettings Limited was incorporated on 1 November 2018.
-The Operations Managers for Major Capital Schemes and Public Protection are Directors.
+The Assistant Director of Sports & Programmes and the Operations Manager for Major Capital Schemes Operations are also Directors.

-As at 31 March 2021, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2022, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.